 We prevent heartworms by giving monthly tablets.
 Current medications can prevent combinations of other parasites, including fleas, intestinal worms, ticks and mites.
 We currently prescribe Sentinel for monthly heartworm preventative.
 The choice of medication is a decision you will make with your veterinarian depending on a number of factors.

-No heartworm protection or testing is 100% effective.
+Important: No heartworm protection or testing is 100% effective.
 For this reason, dogs need to be tested before beginning heartworm preventative each year to be sure that they are not already infected with heartworms or have not picked them up during the previous mosquito season.
-Even if your dog is on year 'round heartworm protection, the testing is still important for the same reason.
-Dogs who are on year 'round protection can be heartworm tested any time that is convenient for you.
+Even if your dog is on year-round heartworm protection, the testing is still important for the same reason.
+Dogs who are on year-round protection can be heartworm tested any time that is convenient for you.